ellis/gcead/README.md

   - tells ChartWidget to update itself when in Recording view
   - auto-stops Idac recording when duration is reached

+### Building for linux

+For Ubuntu 15.10, you'll need to install the following packages:

+* `sudo apt-get install libudev-dev libtool automake qtcreator`

+If may need to clean the libusb build: ``make -f libusb.mak clean``

+Then:

+* `make -f libusb.mak`

 ### Install programs

 #### Installer for windows